 Top tip: Choose storage with sliding doors as they don’t take up space when opened.

 5. Layer your lighting to stretch space visually

-Adding varied light sources at different heights will draw the eye to different areas of the living room, making the space feel more interesting and marking out its various zones.
+Adding varied light sources at different heights will draw the eye to different areas of a small living room, making the space feel more interesting and marking out its various zones.
 For example, a strategically placed table lamp can turn a dark corner into a cosy reading nook; and an anglepoise lamp can instantly create a work space in your living room.
 Ensure all your living room lighting is on dimmers, too, so that you can adjust to mood to suit the occasion.

 Check our more mirror design and display ideas.

-7. Replace bulky furniture with transparent pieces
+7. Replace bulky furniture with slimline pieces

-8. Rethink your living room's layout
+8. Rethink your small living room's layout

 9. Slim down your furniture

 Think about alternatives to the traditional three piece suite was designing a small living room .
 We might be automatically drawn to filling our living rooms with large sofas and armchairs, but resisting the temptation and choosing fewer, or less bulky, pieces will make a difference to how large a small living room feels.
 You can always add cosiness to pared back furniture with plenty of cushions and by layering throws.